arcanePhraze/razzomania/about.md

 ## What is Razzomania about?

-Razzomania features the varied adventures of its titular character, Raz the Razzo.
+Razzomania features the varied adventures of its titular character, *Raz the Razzo*.

+Raz is a hyperactive individual of the mysterious species "Razzo".\
+Their fantastical biology grants them various abilities, making them a force to be reckoned with.\
+Young and curious, Raz sets out to discover all he can about life outside the void.\
+Despite their destructive potential, Raz is *usually* well-tempered...

-Phraze, a deity banished to the void, is constantly in hot pursuit in attempt to put a stop to their creation's antics.
+As Raz ventures far and wide, *Phraze* ------ a deity banished to the void ------ is constantly in hot pursuit of their creation in an attempt to put a stop to their "world-breaking mistake".

+Will Phraze ever catch Raz?
+Will Raz ever escape Phraze's watchful eye?\
+That's what Razzomania is all about!

 ## Find us elsewhere @: